tendermint/go-amino/README.md

 // b0000 0100  0x04  "End struct" for `ListOfLists`
 ```

-Unlike fields of a struct where nil pointers are denoted by the absence of
+Unlike fields of a struct where nil (or in the future, perhaps zero/empty)
-encoding, elements of a list are encoded without an index or key.
-They are
+pointers are denoted by the absence of its encoding, elements of a list are
+encoded without an index or key.
+They are just encoded one after the other,
-just encoded one after the other, with the first typ3 byte implied by the
+with the first typ3 byte implied by the list's declared element typ4 byte
-list's declared element typ4 byte (technically the first byte of the List).
+(technically the first byte of the List).

 To declare that the List may contain nil elements, the Lists's element typ4
 byte should set the 4th least-significant bit (the "pointer bit") to 1.
 If
-(and only if) the pointer bit is 1, elements are prefixed by a 0x00 byte to
+(and only if) the pointer bit is 1, each element is prefixed by a 0x00 byte to
-denote a non-nil item, or a 0x01 byte to denote a nil item.
-Note that the byte
+declare that a non-nil item follows, or a 0x01 byte to declare that the next
-values are flipped (typically 0 is used to denote nil).
-This is to open the
+item is nil.
+Note that the byte values are flipped (typically 0 is used to
-possibility of supporting sparse encoding of nil lists in the future by
+denote nil).
+This is to open the possibility of supporting sparse encoding of
-encoding the number of nil items to skip as a uvarint.
+nil lists in the future by encoding the number of nil items to skip as a
+uvarint.

 ```golang
 type Item struct {